 Whenever the society held a meeting, the Dorrites would crash it.
-On December 13, 1841, The Providence Daily Journal reported that an Anti-Slavery meeting was disrupted by a "number of rowdy boys," in which "Abby [Kelley] was full of spunk and did not care a fig for the noise, but told them to make as much disturbance as they please."14
+On December 13, 1841, The Providence Daily Journal reported that an Anti-Slavery meeting was disrupted by a "number of rowdy boys," in which "Abby [Kelley] was full of spunk and did not care a fig for the noise, but told them to make as much disturbance as they please.
+"14

-The disturbance most likely came from young Dorrite men, or Dorrite supporters, who sent their kids to disturb the meeting's delegations.
+The disturbance most likely came from young Dorrite men or Dorrite supporters, who sent their kids to disturb the meeting's delegations.
 A response in The Providence Daily Journal further explained the harassment of the Anti-Slavery meetings:

-What kind of men where those of whom Abbey Kelly complained, in Woonsocket, Smithfield and Scituate, who became a riotous mob, so as to deprive the AntiSlavery Society of freedom of speech, when discussing one of the articles of the Suffrage Constitution?
+What kind of men where those of whom [Abby] Kell[e]y complained, in Woonsocket, Smithfield and Scituate, who became a riotous mob, so as to deprive the AntiSlavery Society of freedom of speech, when discussing one of the articles of the Suffrage Constitution?
 And what kind of scenes have our Town House witnessed in relation to those who took the liberty to think differently from a majority of their party on this question?
-"If these things be done in the green tree, what will be done in the dry!"15
+"If these things be done in the green tree, what will be done in the dry!"
+15

-Frederick Douglas remarked in his memoir: "Her [Abby] youth and simple Quaker beauty, combined with her wonderful earnestness, her large knowledge and great logical power, bore down all opposition in the end."
-However, he continues by adding, "wherever she spoke though, she was before pelted with foul eggs, and no less foul words, from the noisy mobs which attended us," and that she was "more than once mobbed in the old town hall in the city of Providence, and pelted with bad eggs."16 Douglass admired her bravery.17 The feeling of respect was mutual among Abbey Kelley, who wrote "[Frederick Douglass] stole the hearts of the Rhode Island people," to her friend Lucinda Wilmarth.18 The sentiment was probably greater felt by the members of the Anti-Slavery Society than the total population of the state, but her admiration was undoubtedly genuine.
+Douglass remarked in a chapter titled -- "Recollections of Old Friends" -- in his memoir, The Life and Times of Frederick Douglass: "Her [Abby] youth and simple Quaker beauty, combined with her wonderful earnestness, her large knowledge and great logical power, bore down all opposition in the end."
+However, he continues by adding, "wherever she spoke though, she was before pelted with foul eggs, and no less foul words, from the noisy mobs which attended us," and that she was "more than once mobbed in the old town in the city of Providence, and pelted with bad eggs."
+Douglass admired her bravery.
+The feeling of respect was mutual among Abby Kelley, who wrote "[Frederick Douglass] stole the hearts of the Rhode Island people" to her friend Lucinda Wilmarth.
+The sentiment was probably felt more by the members of the Anti-Slavery Society than by the state's total population, but her admiration was undoubtedly genuine.